 - Provide a “buffet” continental breakfast each morning.
 This way, you don’t have to spend time cooking breakfast, and people can eat whenever they want to get up.
 This will relieve stress and pressure for everyone!
 Provide coffee, tea, juices, purchased pastries, a fruit salad, yogurt, an assortment of bagels and cream cheeses, instant oatmeal packets, or whatever you think your guests might enjoy that is quick and easy for you to provide.

 - Use time that you are cooking to visit.
 Invite a guest to sit at the counter, enjoy a glass of wine, and catch up with you while you cook.
-And if you have someone who likes to cook, by all means allow them to help you chop vegetables or even to make a dish.
+And if you have someone who likes to cook, by all means allow them to help you chop vegetables, or even arrange for them to be able to make a favorite dish.

 - Extreme Time-Saving Tip: Maybe you don’t enjoy cooking.
 Or maybe you do enjoy cooking, but simply do not have the time this year to grocery-shop and cook a meal for guests, without driving yourself crazy.
-Do not hesitate to order in pizzas, get take-out Chinese food, pick up a bucket of chicken, or even have a full meal delivered from somewhere that provides gourmet prepared food.
+Do not hesitate to order in pizzas, get take-out Chinese food, or even have a full meal delivered from somewhere that provides gourmet prepared food.
 The ability to spend quality time with your friends and loved ones is the most important thing, in our opinion.